How the Globe got Buddy Cianci’s ex-wife to finally tell her story - The Boston Globe

 Since the article came out, Sheila said she’s been flooded with calls from friends, all supportive and very proud of her.
 It wasn’t until now, I think, that she realized how powerful her story is.

-Q: We’ve only been working together for six months, but I’m always so impressed with how you handle interviews on stories like this and the David Barboza series.
+Q: We’ve only been working together for six months, but I’m always so impressed with how you handle interviews on stories.
 How do you get people to talk to you?

 Advertisement

-Rhode Map wants to hear from you.
 If you’ve got a scoop or a link to an interesting news story in Rhode Island, e-mail us at RInews@globe.com.

-We’ve launched a new Q&A feature to highlight Rhode Island’s most innovative business leaders.
-Ed Fitzpatrick’s first interview is with David Osborne , the CEO of Virgin Pulse.
-Have an idea for someone Ed should talk to?
-Email him at edward.fitzpatrick@globe.com.

-The political operative who was indicted Friday on charges of money laundering and making a prohibited campaign contribution to benefit House Speaker Nicholas Mattiello’s 2016 campaign has worked for both parties (and an independent) over the last two decades.
-Here’s my look at Jeff Britt .
+Dan McGowan can be reached at dan.mcgowan@globe.com.
+Follow him on Twitter at @danmcgowan.